 Tail wounds in Leopard geckos

 Tail wounds from biting are more frequently seen when different sized Leopard geckos are housed together, where too many babies or juvenile Leopard geckos are housed together (overcrowding) or during breeding (see later).
 Feeding frenzies often result in (larger) Leopard geckos snapping and biting anything that moves, which often includes moving tails of other Leopard geckos.
 Feeding frenzies can also result in human bites.
-Also see tail injuries in Leopard geckos for more information.

 Neck & lip-biting injuries

 Neck biting is usually due to vigorous mating behaviour.
 During the breeding season, a male Leopard gecko will attempt to mate by biting onto the neck or lip area of a susceptible female.
-The incidence of these Leopard gecko bite injuries and wounds can be reduced by introducing more females to the group or to allow proper rest periods for females during the breeding season.
+The incidence of these Leopard gecko bite injuries and wounds can be reduced by introducing more females to the group or allowing proper rest periods for females during the breeding season.
 Pairing with a larger female might also reduce injuries from a large male.

-Male dominance, or territorial behaviour in Leopard geckos can also be seen by biting injuries.
+Male dominance or territorial behaviour in Leopard geckos can also be seen by biting injuries.
 During the breeding season, or less often during other times too, male Leopard geckos become territorial and aggressive towards each other.
 Fighting will lead to tail wounds, lip wounds, leg and toe wounds, eye wounds and wounds in any other area that can be bitten.
 Adult males will often fight for the ability to mate with females.
 It is not advised to keep more than one male Leopard gecko per colony.